Updated: Feb 4, 2022

-My first recollection of this vital support village was the encouragement and support from my family and friends.
-My nieces sent creative videos they created, as well as greeting cards and phone calls while I was still in the hospital and thereafter.
-One of my two brothers, Greg, flew down from Austin twice to help as well.
+My first recollection of the need for this vital support village was the encouragement and support from my family and friends.
+My nieces sent uplifting videos they created, as well as greeting cards and phone calls while I was still in the hospital and thereafter.

 Once I returned home, one of the first challenges was our daily meals.
 I didn’t want my partner/caregiver, Jane, to assume the additional burden (along with having her hands full with me) of having to cook meals, not to mention grocery shopping and tidying up.
 I called one of our retired neighbors, Kathy McGuire, to request she assist us with meals by asking our other retired neighbors for help, arranging a schedule for food preparation and delivery.
 She did a great job!
 The home-cooked food from these wonderful cooks was a wonderful gift!

 A special thanks to Kathy, Corliss, Nancy & Tom, and Linda, for preparing (or buying) and delivering hot, delicious meals nightly!
 And thanks to our community of friends for transporting or cooking food for us when they visited!